av-projects-fold/stepper_motor_exploration/README.md

 - 🔍 **Experiment Goals**:
    1. Analyze stepper motor behaviors at different step modes (Full, Half, etc.).
    2. Explore the effect of RPM and step delay adjustments.
-   3. Measure and compare vibrations using piezo sensors and oscilloscopes.
+   3. Measure and compare vibrations using piezo sensors and oscilloscopes. for varying settings.

 ---

 ## 🛠️ Hardware Setup & Requirements